lunapark/documentation/docs/en/guide/plugins/components.md

-# Custom components
+# Custom Components

-You can expose custom components to the editor, for example, to create a component library.
+You can expose custom components to the editor, enabling the creation of component libraries.

 ```ts
 import { makePlugin } from '@luna-park/plugin';